Baccalaureate & Graduate Nursing Programs

 The written application must include:

-2. Evidence that the parent institution is accredited by an institutional accrediting agency recognized by the U.S. Secretary of Education.
+2. Evidence that the parent institution is accredited by an institutional accrediting agency recognized by the U.S. Department of Education.
+The institution provides an explanation if it holds applicant, candidacy, or similar status with the institutional accrediting agency; or if it is on probation, warning, show cause, or similar status with the institutional accrediting agency.

-7. Documentation that briefly summarizes the ability of the program to meet the established accreditation standards.
-The program should be able to present this information in 5 pages or less.
+8. Documentation that briefly summarizes the ability of the program to meet the established accreditation standards.
+The program should present this information in 5 pages or less.
 This documentation must include the following:

-b. a stated mission, with supporting goals and expected outcomes, related to the institutional mission; and
+b. a stated program mission, with supporting goals and expected outcomes, related to the institutional mission; and

 c. a description of the curriculum and the resources available to support the program.

-A program requesting applicant status must send its written application to the CCNE office.
+A program requesting new applicant status must submit its written application to CCNE.
 The application is reviewed by CCNE staff, and, if needed, by the CCNE Executive Committee in order to determine completeness of the application and readiness of the program to initiate the accreditation review process.

-- Procedures for Accreditation of Baccalaureate & Graduate Degree Nursing Programs (Amended April 28, 2012)
+- Procedures for Accreditation of Baccalaureate and Graduate Programs (Amended November 18, 2014

-- Standards for Accreditation of Baccalaureate and Graduate Degree Nursing Programs (Amended April 2009)
+- Standards for Accreditation of Baccalaureate and Graduate Nursing Programs (Amended 2013)

-To be used for baccalaureate and graduate nursing program on-site evaluations occurring after January 1, 2010.
+To be used for baccalaureate and graduate nursing programs hosting an on-site evaluation after January 1, 2014.

 - Fee Structure